 Tricia teaches writing workshops (Generative, Craft, and Critique) as well as novel study groups (through Soapstone) from her home studio in Lunenburg, Nova Scotia.
 For information click here.

-As a flutist, Tricia has performed in various chamber music ensembles, community orchestras, contra dance bands, and Celtic sessions.
-Currently she plays in the trio, Trillium (Tricia: flutes/whistles/recorders/vocals; Bev Shaw: violin/fiddle/vocals; and Liam Britten: guitar/banjo/mandolin).
+As a flutist, Tricia has performed in various chamber music ensembles and community orchestras, with choirs, and in informal folk bands and Celtic sessions.
+Currently she plays in the trio, Trillium (flute, fiddle, guitar).
 Trillium plays acoustic Impressionist, Modern, Celtic, Renaissance, & Folk music and is available for events.
 (Email TrilliumNovaScotia@gmail.com or call 902-514-8722 to book them.)

 Tricia is a trained music teacher (Suzuki and Music Together certified) who has taught in public schools, community music schools, preschools, and her own private flute & recorder studio.
 Currently she is taking a break from music teaching.